CleanroomMC/cleanroom-website/docs/groovy-script/mods/roots/pyre.md

 ## Description

-Converts 5 input items into the ouput after a period of time when the Pyre is lit on fire.
+Converts 5 input items into the output after a period of time when the Pyre is lit on fire.

 ## Identifier